Michaelangel007/apple2_count_million/README.md

 ![Cover](pics/page_cover.png)

-On page 62:
+Had this article `HYPERCOUNTER` by Ron Macken and Bill Consoli on page 62:

 ![Page 62](pics/page_62.png)

-Had this article `HYPERCOUNTER` by Ron Macken and Bill Consoli

-Unfortunately it is slow.
+Unfortunately it is slow. :-/

 The fastest way to count from 0 to 1,000,000 is to _only_ change the bytes that _actually_ change from x to x+1.